 Genomes of bacterial species can show great variation in their gene content, and thus systematic analysis of the entire gene repertoire, termed the "pan-genome", is important for understanding bacterial intra-species diversity.
-As we have already developed a procedure (CoreAligner) to define the core genome as the genes conserved among the genomes of the given species, characterizing the remaining part of the genomes (non-core genomes) should be important for understanding the species' diversity.
-For this purpose, we developed a method (FindMobile) to define mobility of genes against the reference coordinate determined by the core genome alignment.
-We are now developing a method (FindIsland) to identify a set of non-core genes that have conserved gene order by using a modified version of the CoreAligner algorithm.
+As we have already developed a procedure (CoreAligner) to define the core genome as the genes conserved among the genomes of the given species, we are now focusing on the remaining part of the genomes (non-core genomes) that is more directly linked to the within-species genome diversity.
+We are developing a method (FindIsland) to identify a set of non-core genes that have conserved gene order by using a modified version of the CoreAligner algorithm.
 We applied the method to the sets of genomes of prokaryotic species stored in MBGD and developed a database for analyzing their non-core genomes.
 Based on the database, we found that the resulting conserved clusters frequently correspond to known mobile genetic elements and/or have sequence features common to known genomic islands.